michal-h21/make4ht/README.md

 ## Filenames containing spaces

-`tex4ht` command cannot handle filenames containing spaces. `make4ht` because of this replaces spaces in the input filenames with underscores.
+`tex4ht` command cannot handle filenames containing spaces. to fix this issue, `make4ht` replaces spaces in the input filenames with underscores.
 The generated XML filenames use underscores instead of spaces as well.

 ## Filenames containing non-ASCII characters